ParedesGab/PP1/README.md

   1. The nav element was initially written as "navigation".
         - Solution: this mistake was spotted and corrected.

-  2. I used the flex:1 0 auto, to not shrink the main content, and push the footer down.
-However, the layout was not working.
+  2. The flex:1 0 auto was used to not shrink the main content, and push the footer down.
+However, this did not work.
-        - Solution: A Devtools warning message showed me that the CSS body selector had a declaration of flex:display instead of display:flex.
+        - Solution: A Devtools warning message showed that the CSS body selector had the declaration written incorrectly.
+Namely it was as flex:display instead of display:flex.
 This was corrected accordingly.

-  3. At some point, the header width was larger than the main section width.
+  3. At some point when testing responsiveness, the header width was larger than the main section width.
 As a result, the use of the responsive dimensions of devtools was not possible.
         - Solution: A red background color was used to check where the error might be coming from, and it was due to the size of one picture.
 Given that the header had a CSS width property of 100%, it was a adjusting to the width of this picture.
 This was resolved by resizing the picture.

   4. WAVE showed the below error in the navigation bar.
         - Solution: The error was googled and it happened because wave is likely not recognizing the i tag of the Font Awesome link.
-This was solved by adding a span element: "<span>Hamburger label</span>"
+This was solved by adding a span element.
       ![bug WAVE](documentation/bugs/bug-wave.png)

   5. HTML validator showed that the meta keywords were missing for the newsletter page.